tunakahraman/titanic-analysis/README.md

 ## 🎯 About the Project

-This is my **first data science project** where I explore the famous Titanic dataset.
+In this project, I explore the famous Titanic dataset.
 The goal is to understand the factors that influenced passenger survival rates through data cleaning, exploration, and analysis.

 ### **Project Goals:**
 - ✅ Learn data cleaning techniques